Applied mathematics and physics in programming of robots (ELE130)

 Content

-The second part focuses on mathematical modeling of various mechanical / kinematic, thermal / process engineering and electrical systems.
-The necessary introduction is therefore given to selected topics within kinematics, thermodynamics, fluid dynamics and electricity theory.
+The second part focuses on mathematical modeling of various mechanical/kinematic and thermal/process engineering systems.
+The necessary introduction is therefore given to selected topics within kinematics, thermodynamics and fluid dynamics.
 The purpose of the models is to analyze the dynamic properties of the systems by implementing and simulating the models in either Matlab, Simulink or Python.
 The analysis also includes identifying characteristics of linear time-invariant (LTI) systems.

-Since the content of the course is focused on the dynamical aspect of applied mathematics and physics, and thus does not build directly on the content of RED102, the subject can be taken either before or after RED102.
+Since the content of the course is focused on the dynamical aspect of applied mathematics and physics, and thus does not build directly on the content of FYS102, the subject can be taken either before or after FYS102.

 Learning outcome